Rear Adm. Mercado graduated from the U.S. Naval Academy in May 1983 with a Bachelor of Science in Mathematics/Computer Science.

 Mercado holds a master’s degree in Systems Technology in Joint Command, Control, and Communications from the Naval Postgraduate School in Monterey, completed Air Command and Staff College, and is a graduate and a Commandant’s Writing Award winner from the Joint/Combined Warfighting Senior School at Joint Forces Staff College.
 He is also a former Commander in Chief, U.S. Pacific Fleet, Shiphandler of the Year award winner.

-His decorations include the Defense Superior Service Medal (2), the Legion of Merit Medal (2), and various individual and unit campaign awards.
+His decorations include the Defense Superior Service Medal (three awards), the Legion of Merit Medal (two awards), and various individual and unit campaign awards.